ForwardTech-Solutions/prayerSaaS/README.md

 - list page
     - 'blast this page to group' button exists
         - an accurate list of groups pops up
-        - if one is clicked, emails are sent
+        - if one is clicked, feedback is provided
-            - email contains the prayer data (description, author, group)

 - redirect page
     - make sure the feedback is accurate
     - make sure it redirects correctly

+### maybe test? idk if/how
 - QR Object
     -QR Image displays
+- Email Blast
+    - emails are sent to the right people
+    - emails contain the right data